 - Hershey's Chocolate World

-In the city of sin, everything is allowed, from enjoying your favorite artist's concert to marrying the love of your life by an Elvis impersonator.
+Everything is allowed in the city of sin, from enjoying your favorite artist's concert to marrying the love of your life by an Elvis impersonator.
 What's not allowed is leaving without taking a picture of the famous Las Vegas sign.

 You need to go south of The Strip, just before the Mandalay Bay hotel, and that's it.
 If you don't have a picture there, can you say you've been to Las Vegas?
 And remember, what happens in Vegas, stays in Vegas.